web3/web3.js/docs/web3-module.rst

 - ``formatters`` - The formatters object.

 The ``AbstractMethodFactory`` class wil be used in the ``MethodProxy`` of the current module for creating the correct method.
-This is the right place to pass additional paramters to a custom method class.
+This is the right place to pass additional parameters to a custom method class.
 Just extend the ``createMethod()`` of the ``AbstractMethodFactory`` and you're able to pass additional parameters to the constructor of your custom method.

 ------------------------------------------------------------------------------------------------------------------------